garritfra/garrit.xyz/content/posts/2021-02-02-bem-methodology.md

 ---
 title: Notes about BEM (Block Element Modifier)
 date: "2021-02-02"
-tags: "note, CSS, 100DaysToOffload, programming"
+tags: "note, css, 100DaysToOffload, programming"
 ---

 In the coming weeks, months and years, I will be working on frontend-development as part of my dayjob.
 These are some personal notes I took during my research about the BEM methodology.
 If you want to read the official introduction, you should visit [their website](http://getbem.com/).